 13th Arrondissement – Arts, Entertainment & Postmodernism

-Although not as popular with visitors as some other Paris quartiers, the 13th Arrondissement nonetheless offers a handful of hidden charms, such as the thriving new arts and entertainment scene along the Seine.
-The good news is that many of these new destinations have been re-purposed from former industrial buildings, putting a fresh modern face on a neglected area.
+Although not as well known to visitors as some other Paris quartiers, the 13th Arrondissement nonetheless offers hidden charms, such as the thriving new arts and entertainment scene along the Seine.
+There's a nice contrast between tradition and modern here, from the Manufacture de Gobelins to the massive postmodern Mitterrand Library.
+The 13th Arrondissement is definitely worth investigation.

 line